 This blog is fed by Jan Seifert.
-Since autumn 2014 I have been an Associate (Post-doc) at the GIGA Institute in Hamburg, where I am part of the Institute of Asian Studies, with a focus on Southeast Asia.
+Currently I work primarily as a political adviser.
+From autumn 2014 until spring 2015 I have been been an Associate (Post-doc) at the GIGA Institute in Hamburg, where I was part of the Institute of Asian Studies, with a focus on Southeast Asia.
 In 2014 I earned my PhD in public policy from the Lee Kuan Yew School of Public Policy (LKYSPP) at the National University of Singapore (NUS).

-On this blog I discuss my research findings, promote any works I produce and share some of the impressions I gain during research work.
+On this blog I discuss my research findings, expert consultancies and promote any works I produce and share some of the impressions I gain during research work.
 You can find a list of my academic publications here (may not always be up-to-date) and any issues for discussion in the blog posts.

-Currently, I work on a couple of issues (excerpt):
+Most recently, I have been working on a couple of issues (excerpt):

 – how do legislative policy entrepreneurs achieve policy change?
 In other words, my interest is how an individual member of parliament can achieve a substantial policy change,